ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 #### Game Invitations Components

-Two components are available for selecting game options and sending invitations: On the `Chat` page, by opening the `InviteGameModal`, or on the `DuelMenu` page where the invitation form is embedded directly in the interface.
+Two components are available for selecting game options and sending invitations:
+- On the `Chat` page, by opening the `InviteGameModal`
+- On the `DuelMenu` page where the invitation form is embedded directly in the interface

 After sending an invitation, the inviter is redirected to the `Duel` page, which shows the opponent's information and updates dynamically once the invitee responds.
 For the invitee, accepting the invitation from the notification list triggers a redirection to the `Duel` page.
-When the invitation is accepted and the server confirms the creation of a game room, a countdown starts on both clients, then both are redirected to the game.
+If the invitation is accepted and the server confirms the creation of a game room, a countdown starts on both clients, then both are redirected to the game.
+Otherwise, the UI of the inviter shows the invitation declination.

 ---